-Main Activity/Project Component Components of Activity Details crawler crane from all sides.
-Construct wind turbine foundations Concrete foundations of approximately 15 m x 15 m x 2 m depth at each turbine location Foundation holes will be mechanically excavated to a depth of approximately 2 m.
+Main Activity/Project Component Components of Activity Details Construct wind turbine foundations " Concrete foundations of approximately 15 m x 15 m x 2 m depth at each turbine location Foundation holes will be mechanically excavated to a depth of approximately 2 m.
 Shoring and safety barriers will be erected.
-Earthmatts and cable sleeves will be installed Reinforced steel cages will be erected.
+Earthmatts and cable sleeves will be installed.
+Reinforced steel cages will be erected.
 Formwork erected and then dismantled after concrete pour.
-Concrete will possibly be batched at an appropriate location offsite and brought to site when required via ready-mix cement trucks (approximately 20 trucks per foundation).
-The reinforced concrete foundation will be poured and support a mounting ring.
+Concrete will be batched at an appropriate location off-site and brought to site when required via ready-mix cement trucks (approximately 20 trucks per foundation).
+The reinforced concrete foundation will be poured (continuous pour) and will support a mounting ring.
 The foundation will then be left up to cure before the turbine erection.
 Formwork will be removed and the foundation will be backfilled and compacted.
 If the geological conditions dictate, the use of alternative foundations will be considered (e.g. reinforced piles).
 Transport of components and equipment to site Flatbed trucks will be used to transport all components to site: Turbine units consist of a tower comprised of 4 segments of approximately 20 m in length, a nacelle weighing approximately 83 tons, and three rotor blades (each of approximately 45 m in length).
-Components of various specialised construction, lifting equipment and counter weights etc. are required on site (e.g. 200 ton mobile assembly crane and The wind turbine, including tower, will be brought to site by the supplier in sections.
+Components of various specialised construction, lifting equipment and counter weights etc. are required on site (e.g. 200 ton mobile assembly crane and a 750 ton main lift crawler crane) to The wind turbine, including tower, will be brought to site by the supplier in sections.
 The individual components are defined as abnormal loads in terms of the Road Traffic Act (Act No 29 of 1989) by virtue of the dimensional limitations (abnormal length of the 45 m blades) and load limitations (i.e. the nacelle).
-The dimensional requirements of the load during the construction phase (length/height) may require alterations to the existing road infrastructure (widening on corners, removal of traffic islands), accommodation of street furniture (electricity, street lighting, traffic signals, telephone lines etc.) and protection of road-related structures (bridges, culverts, portal culverts, retaining walls etc)
+The dimensional requirements of the load during the construction phase (length/height) may require alterations to the existing road infrastructure (widening on corners, removal of traffic islands), accommodation of street furniture (electricity, street lighting, traffic signals, telephone lines etc.) and protection of road-related structures (bridges, culverts, portal culverts, retaining walls etc) as a result of abnormal loading.